 My twice-monthly podcast has averaged over 70,000 downloads per month for the past six months, with over 10,000 downloads per episode.
 The show regularly appears in the top 10 in the Education/K-12 category on iTunes.
 Each episode averages 30 minutes.

 When you sponsor an episode, we work together to write a script about your product that I read during the show.
 You will have the choice between two 30-second ad spots:

 - pre-roll: read within the first few minutes of the episode.

 - mid-roll: read at about the halfway point of the episode.

 All of my podcasts are produced as supplements to blog posts, or they appear with a written transcript.
 The copy used for your promotion will appear in that transcript as well.
 In rare cases where a transcript is not provided, a text link reading “Episode sponsored by (your company)” will appear under the podcast player.

-Here are the total downloads for the past year (July stats only include downloads up to July 24):
+Here are the total downloads for the past year (click for larger view):